Modular-Everything/Modular-Everything-Starter/README.md

 This repo follows the [Udacity style guide](http://udacity.github.io/git-styleguide/) for commit messaging.

-A quick summary of the types are here for reference:
+A quick summary of the `type`s are here for reference:

 > - **feat**: A new feature
 > - **fix**: A bug fix